 Best-in-Class organizations use Software Project Health Checks, as a strategic assessment tool, that quickly identifies a project’s current and projected progress against the baseline, at a chosen time.
 It recognizes what has been completed, as well as uncovering, where the project’s performance may be at risk for failure.
 The deliverable is an objective assessment of s project’s current status and its prospects of achieving the planned business and technology deliverables.

 “Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion.”

 Project Health Checks: Definition

-The purpose of a project health check is to obtain an independent assessment, at any point of time during the project life cycle, of how well a project is performing in accordance with approved objectives and how well it adheres to the methodology’s best practices.
+The purpose of a project health check is to obtain an independent assessment, at any point of time during the project life cycle, of how well a project is performing by approved objectives and how well it adheres to the methodology’s best practices.
 A successful health check will quickly provide access to immediate findings that can be used by the project manager during planning and project execution.
-It provides opportunities to expand on what is going well, and make changes where necessary, increasing the likelihood of success due to earlier detection of problems and risks and optimization opportunities.
+It offers opportunities to expand on what is going well, and make changes where necessary, increasing the likelihood of success due to earlier detection of problems and risks and optimization opportunities.